rohityadavcloud/rohityadavcloud.github.io/_posts/2025-01-27-cloudstack-kvm.markdown

              stp: false
              forward-delay: 0

+Note: Please replace `eno1` above with the name of the physical NIC device on your host.

 Note: If you want to use VXLAN based traffic isolation, make sure to increase the MTU setting of the physical nics by `50 bytes` (because VXLAN header size is 50 bytes).
 For example:

 ```